corda/corda-docs-portal/content/en/platform/corda/4.13/community/generating-a-node-dockerform.md

    ```

 The `postgres.gradle` file includes the following:
-* A gradle task called `generateInitScripts` used to generate the Postgres Docker image files.
+* A Gradle task called `generateInitScripts` used to generate the Postgres Docker image files.
 * A set of variables used to initialise the Postgres Docker image.

 To set up the external database, you must place the following two files in the `build` directory: